-Financial instruments, which potentially subject the Company to significant concentration of credit risk, consist primarily of cash and trade accounts receivable.
+Financial instruments, which potentially subject the Company to significant concentration of credit risk consist primarily of cash and trade accounts receivable.
 The Company places its temporary cash investments, consisting mostly of deposits, with high credit qualified financial institutions.
 The Company performs periodic evaluation of the relative credit standing of these financial institutions that are considered in the Company's investment strategy.
 The Company limits its credit risk with accounts receivable by performing ongoing credit evaluations of its customers' financial condition and generally does not require collateral for its accounts receivable.
-As of December 31, 2013, there was no customer with trade accounts receivable accounting for more than 10% of the customer's 2013 hire revenues.
+As of December 31, 2014, there were no customers with trade accounts receivable accounting for more than 10% of the customer's 2014 hire revenues.